tldr-pages/tldr/pages/common/colorpicker.md

 `colorpicker`

-- Only print the color of one clicked pixel and exit:
+- Only print the color of one clicked pixel and then exit:

 `colorpicker --one-shot`

-- Print the color of each clicked pixel and quit on keypress:
+- Print the color of each clicked pixel and quit when a key is pressed:

 `colorpicker --quit-on-keypress`